Chart Color Schemes

 Nicholls ranks among the top 25% of areas assessed nationally for overall employment performance

-However, health care & social assistance is under-represented at 8.8%, compared to ACT's 11.7%.
-Local employment opportunities appear limited based on Census data analysis.
-Over the year to June 2025, employment increased by 1.6% while labour force grew by 1.6%, keeping unemployment stable.
-In contrast, ACT saw employment grow by 1.9%, labour force expand by 1.6%, and unemployment fall by 0.3 percentage points.
-As of Sep-25, ACT employment contracted by 0.33% (losing 1,480 jobs), with an unemployment rate of 4.2%, compared to the national rate of 4.5%.
-National employment forecasts from May 2025 project growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Nicholls' employment mix suggests local growth of approximately 6.4% over five years and 13.0% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+Health care & social assistance had a limited presence at 8.8%, compared to the regional average of 11.7%.
+The Census working population vs resident population count suggests limited local employment opportunities.
+Between June 2024 and June 2025, employment increased by 1.6% while labour force grew by 1.6%, keeping unemployment relatively stable at 1.9%.
+In contrast, ACT saw employment rise by 1.9%, labour force grow by 1.6%, and unemployment fall to 3.1%.
+Jobs and Skills Australia's national employment forecasts from May 2025 project a 6.6% increase over five years and 13.7% over ten years nationally.
+Applying these projections to Nicholls' employment mix suggests local growth of approximately 6.4% over five years and 13.0% over ten years, though these are simple extrapolations for illustrative purposes only.

 Frequently Asked Questions - Employment